 This account is established for the funding of Sampling, Testing, Engineering, Surveying and Mitigation efforts of environmental projects, which may occur throughout the year and are necessary.
+The HCDA is required to take immediate action to remediate any environmental issue that may occur.

-Budget Request \$ 50,000
+Budget Request \$50,000